-The peterson AutoStrobeTM 490-ST combines the best from over 40 years of strobe tuner technology with our latest advances in automatic note detection, image stability/clarity, and alternate temperament/stretch capabilities.
+The Peterson AutoStrobeTM 590 combines the best from over 40 years of strobe tuner technology with our latest advances in automatic note detection, image stability/clarity, and alternate temperament capabilities.
 We've integrated the classic eight-octave strobe disc tuning system with precision digital microprocessor and motor control technologies to provide a versatile tuner with unsurpassed accuracy and features.
-This instrument is designed for simple "user-friendly" operation with little need to press buttons once the initial desired settings have been entered.
+In addition, when not being used as an instrument tuner, the Model 590 functions as a programmable audio/visual metronome.
+This instrument is designed for simple "user-friendly" operation with little need to "press buttons" once the initial desired settings have been entered.
 It is the best choice for music educators, musicians, manufacturers, and for any application where an accurate and versatile tuner is required.